2004 Dodge Durango SLT 4X2 4.7 V8 Power Tech gasoline from Philippines

 Reliability during our first 5 years of ownership was great.
 However, due to the repairs and things that needed replacement, reliability has somehow gone down in recent years.

 This is one great looking SUV!
-It's a stunner compared to the usual fare of SUVs you usually see here like the Fortuner, Montero, and even the Expedition and Tahoe.
+It's a stunner compared to the usual SUVs you usually see here like the Fortuner, Montero, and even the Expedition and Tahoe.
 It is still a head turner and people say it’s a great looking SUV.
-Someone even said that this car is great for famous people like celebrities and politicians.
+Many people say that this car is great for famous people like celebrities and politicians.

 Would you buy another car from this manufacturer?
 Don't Know